Jackeagle/caf_frameworks_native/opengl/tests/animated_splash/README.txt

 	- logs will get printed to logcat
 	- you can grep for log tag LOG_TAG "ASPLASH" in adb logcat to view more easily. (adb logcat | grep "ASPLASH")

+E. System properties for feature control:
+	- sys.asplash.keep_running
+	  Setting this property to true before running application could trigger application to non-stop mode.
+	- sys.asplash.stop
+	  Setting this property to true results application to exit from non-stop mode.